ima21981/comp122-f24_mine/format-encodings/notes_11_06.md

         // The return value is a void.
         ```

+     1. nextInt Spec
+        - echo subroutine

-     * A.length and A.indexOf into MIPS
+     1. A.length and A.indexOf into MIPS
        - A.length
          ```java
          for(i=0;   ; i++){